Skip to main content

 By the way, I was called to offer my opinion in that meeting, even though I was relatively much younger than the remaining attending members there, mainly because I somehow, in the past, had managed to find some sponsors to cooperate with the club financially.
 So, they thought, and very much rightly so, I also should have been given a voice in that meeting.
 But, anyway, after going to that meeting, I noticed that I was asked a lot of irrelevant questions when I told them that we needed to hold some kind of annual election to create a formal club committee instead of just randomly selecting some people to run the club.
 After all, I wanted our club to be managed and run in a bit more professional manner since we all were aiming for big.

 Anyway, I thought that I wasn’t allowed to or I could not express my opinion freely, mainly because they thought that my proposal would complicate things for everybody.
-Besides, I thought that I couldn’t freely express my opinion also because I was interrupted by many unnecessary questions which had very little or almost nothing to do with the subject of our meeting.
+Besides, I thought that I couldn’t freely express my opinion because I was interrupted by many unnecessary questions which had very little or almost nothing to do with the subject of our meeting.

 Comments